Natural Language Processing RELIES on Linguistics: Interpretability and Explanation

-An alternative and intuitive way to elicit an explanation of LLM behavior might be to simply prompt it for one.
-But can LLMs actually explain their own behavior?
-While (some form of) explainability surely can be accessed through LLMs themselves as, e.g., exemplified by prompted explanations for translation and summarization quality \cite{eval4nlp23}, the explanations can be ``vague'' and ``ambiguous'' \cite{huang-etal-2023-rigorously} and detached from the model (instead likely deriving from the sorts of explanations in the LLM's training data), introducing new pitfalls in the understanding of NLP phenomena \cite{bordt2022post}.
-Even if we would accept that very good explanations can be retrieved from LLMs through their natural language interface, we still have to employ linguistic vocabulary to structurally and scientifically interpret, test, and explain the observed empirical phenomena of processed language.
+On a bigger picture, linguistic metalanguage can help us understand, or establish hypotheses, for what happens in complex NLP systems, and how they differ.
+An example is the hypothesis that a pretrained LM can be viewed through the lens of a classical NLP pipeline, which has received arguments for and against \citep{tenney-etal-2019-bert, de-vries-etal-2020-whats,niu-etal-2022-bert}.
+The learning trajectory of LLMs can be traced linguistically, e.g., noting the point of syntax acquisition \citep{chen2024sudden}.
+LLMs have also been interpreted as ``models of varieties of language'' \citep[a sociolinguistic notion,][]{grieve2024sociolinguistic}.

+Building a bridge to \textbf{R}esources (\S\ref{sec:resources}), we can use \textit{data sets} that elicit linguistic phenomena to ``open the black box'' of LLMs down to the level of single neurons, as exemplified by \citet{niu2024what}, who study neuron-level knowledge with the BLiMP corpus of linguistic minimal pairs \citep{warstadt-etal-2020-blimp-benchmark}.
+With similar means, \citet{wang-etal-2024-beyond-agreement} show that BERT-like models focus on sentence-level features, whereas LLMs such as GPT or Llama are sensitive to conventions, language complexity, and organization.
+Experiments with complex and simple language structures can illuminate learning environments for LLMs \citep{qin2024sometimes}.

-Linguistically-agnostic interpretability approaches are mechanics-based, i.e., formalizing the algorithms learned by neural networks \cite{pmlr-v139-weiss21a}; or employing input-saliency with integrated gradients \cite{integrated_gradient}, classifiers \cite{ribeiro2016should-lime}, or Shapley values \cite{shapley1951notes}.
-However, still, for interpreting and evaluating the results of such methods, we depend on linguistic analysis \cite{schuff-saliency-methods-need-lingustic-interpretation, feldhus-etal-2023-saliency, moeller-etal-2024-approximate}, to verify that a computational interpretability method ``outputs meaningful explanations'' \cite{pmlr-v130-mardaoui21a}.
+\textbf{Linguistically-agnostic interpretability} methods can be mechanistic, i.e., formalizing the algorithms learned by neural networks \cite{pmlr-v139-weiss21a}, or based on attributing a prediction to inputs via integration \cite{integrated_gradient}, classifiers \cite{ribeiro2016should-lime}, or Shapley values \cite{shapley1951notes}.
+However, still, for interpreting and evaluating the results of such methods, we rely on linguistic analysis \cite{schuff-saliency-methods-need-lingustic-interpretation, feldhus-etal-2023-saliency, moeller-etal-2024-approximate}, to verify that an interpretability method ``outputs meaningful explanations'' \cite{pmlr-v130-mardaoui21a} or ``emphasize[s] specific types of linguistic compositions'' \citep{kobayashi2024analyzing}.
+This means that linguistic analyses are used to validate interpretability methods whose algorithms do not explicitly incorporate such representations.